ech3lon42/trulymodularworkflow/Readme.md

 >
 > <details>
 > <summary>ℹ️ <i>Prompt Builder</i></summary>
+>
-> Use the prompt builder (inspire) node to help you build the perfect prompt or come up with new ideas.
+> Use the prompt builder provided by the amazing [Lt.
+Data's Inspire Pack](https://github.com/ltdrdata/ComfyUI-Inspire-Pack) node to help you build the perfect prompt or come up with new ideas.
 >
 > ![Context Node](documentation/images/prompt_builder.png)
 >